jbarciv/C-advanced/README.md

 ```
 gcc producer.c func.c -o producer.c
 gcc consumer.c func.c -o consumer.c
+# Better to run it on different terminals.
+# In the first half of the total number of iterations, the producer will be faster than the consumer, but in the second half the roles will be switched.
 ```
-better to run it on different terminals.
-In the first half of the total number of iterations, the producer will be faster than the consumer, but in the second half the roles will be switched.